1. Scope and Definitions

 a) We are not liable for simple negligence of our organs, legal representatives, employees, or other vicarious agents.
 This limitation of liability does not apply to

-- Other damages caused by at least grossly negligent breach of duty or by at least negligent breach of essential contractual obligations (obligations whose fulfillment makes the proper execution of the contract possible in the first place and on whose compliance the contracting party regularly relies);
+• Other damages caused by at least grossly negligent breach of duty or by at least negligent breach of essential contractual obligations (obligations whose fulfillment makes the proper execution of the contract possible in the first place and on whose compliance the contractual partner regularly relies);

 b) Our liability for simple negligence or grossly negligent behavior of our vicarious agents who are not legal representatives or senior executives (simple vicarious agents) is, except in the cases of the preceding letter a), limited to the damage typically expected at the time of contract conclusion and, in the case of claims for reimbursement of futile expenses, to the amount of the performance interest.

-c) This section 10 also applies to the buyer's claims for damages arising from contractual relationships established through the initiation of contract negotiations, the establishment of a contract, or similar business contacts.
-If a contract is concluded between us and the buyer, the buyer hereby waives all claims that go beyond the liability under this section 10.
+c) This Clause 10 also applies to claims for damages by the buyer arising from obligations resulting from entering into contract negotiations, initiating a contract, or similar business contacts.
+If a contract is concluded between us and the buyer, the buyer hereby waives all claims that go beyond the liability under this Clause 10.

-d) This section 10 also applies to tort claims of the buyer.
+d) This Clause 10 also applies to tort claims of the buyer.

-e) To the extent that liability is excluded or limited under this section 10, this also applies to the personal liability of our employees, representatives, and vicarious agents.
+e) To the extent that liability is excluded or limited under this Clause 10, this also applies to the personal liability of our employees, representatives, and vicarious agents.

 f) Without prejudice to clause 9 letter c), other claims for damages and reimbursement of futile expenses by the buyer shall expire within one (1) year.
-This does not apply to damages that fall within the scope of a warranty granted by us (guarantee within the meaning of § 276 para.
+This does not apply to damages covered by a warranty granted by us (guarantee within the meaning of § 276 para.
 1 BGB) or guarantee (§ 443 BGB).
-It also does not apply to claims for damages due to at least negligent injury to life, body, or health, claims due to other damages based on intentional or grossly negligent breach of duty, as well as claims under the Product Liability Act.
+It also does not apply to claims for damages due to at least negligent injury to life, body, or health, claims based on other damages resulting from intentional or grossly negligent breach of duty, as well as claims under the Product Liability Act.

-g) The buyer shall indemnify us against all claims of their vicarious agents or other third parties employed by them that go beyond the liability under this clause 10, including claims arising from pre-contractual obligations and similar business contacts.
+g) The buyer shall indemnify us against all claims of its vicarious agents or other third parties employed by it that go beyond the liability under this clause 10, including claims arising from pre-contractual obligations and similar business contacts.

 11. Place of performance, choice of law, contract language, and place of jurisdiction

-a) The place of performance for contracts with merchants for both parties is the location of our company in Augsburg.
+a) The place of performance for contracts with merchants shall be the registered office of our company in Augsburg for both parties.

 b) German law shall exclusively apply to these GTC and the entire legal relationship between us and the buyer.

 c) The contract language is German.
-Insofar as translations of these conditions into other languages are provided, only the German version shall be legally binding for the interpretation of the provisions.
+To the extent that translations of these conditions into other languages are provided, only the German version shall be legally binding for the interpretation of the provisions.

-d) If the buyer is a merchant, a legal entity under public law, or a special fund under public law, the exclusive place of jurisdiction for all disputes arising from the contractual relationship shall be the location of our company in Augsburg; however, we are entitled to sue the buyer at any other statutory place of jurisdiction.
-If the conditions of the preceding sentence are not met, our location in Augsburg shall be agreed as the place of jurisdiction for all disputes arising from the contractual relationship in the event that the party to be sued after conclusion of the contract relocates their residence or habitual place of residence outside Germany or if their residence or habitual place of residence is unknown at the time the lawsuit is filed.
+d) If the buyer is a merchant, a legal entity under public law, or a special fund under public law, the exclusive place of jurisdiction for all disputes arising from the contractual relationship shall be the registered office of our company in Augsburg; however, we are entitled to sue the buyer at any other statutory place of jurisdiction.
+If the conditions of the preceding sentence are not met, our registered office in Augsburg shall be agreed as the place of jurisdiction for all disputes arising from the contractual relationship in the event that the party to be sued after conclusion of the contract relocates its residence or habitual abode from Germany or if its residence or habitual abode is unknown at the time the action is brought.

-e) The invalidity of provisions in these GTC or any other provision agreed between us and the buyer shall not affect the validity of the remaining provisions of these GTC or other agreements.
+e) The invalidity of provisions in these GTC or any other provision agreed between us and the buyer shall have no effect on the validity of the remaining provisions of these GTC or other agreements.

 J.N.
 Eberle & Cie.
 GmbH